Arndt Jorgens

 Jorgens was born in Modum, Norway, and immigrated to the United States as a young child.
-After playing competitive baseball for his high school, Jorgens became a semi-professional player before signing a professional contract.
+After playing baseball for his high school, Jorgens became a semi-professional player before signing a professional contract.
 After three years in the minor leagues, he signed with the Yankees before the 1929 season.
 A backup to Bill Dickey throughout his career, Jorgens played sparingly.
 He was a member of five World Series champion teams even though he did not play in a single World Series game.

 Early life

 Arndt Ludvig Jørgensen was born May 18, 1905, in Modum, Buskerud County, Sweden-Norway.
 His father moved to the United States shortly after his birth, settling in the Chicago area.
 Arndt, his mother, and his brother followed when he was two years old.
 The family shortened their name to "Jorgens" and became United States citizens.

 Jorgens began playing baseball when he was six years old, playing as a catcher.
 He attended Lane Technical High School in Chicago.
 He played on the school's baseball team, and in 1923, they were the national preparatory baseball champions.
 After graduating from high school, Jorgens worked with his father and uncle in a furniture factory and played baseball as a semi-professional.